 Why Prince Charles’ Coronation Will Be Much Different Than Queen Elizabeth’s

 Queen Elizbeth II became the monarch more than 65 years ago.
-Her coronation ceremony took place on June 3, 1953, several months after her father, King George VI, died.
-The reason for the time in between is to have an appropriate period to grieve the former monarch before celebrating the crowning of their heir.
+Her coronation ceremony took place on June 3, 1953, more than a year after her father, King George VI, died.
+Tradition dictates that there should always be an appropriate length of time in between to grieve the former monarch before celebrating the crowning of their heir.

 This will also be the case one day with the queen’s son.
-Prince Charles will become king the moment Elizabeth passes away, but his coronation will take place in the months following.
+Prince Charles will become king the moment Elizabeth passes away, but his coronation will occur at a later date.
 And when that happens there will be a noticeable difference between his and his mother’s ceremony.

 Read on to find out more about that, plus the big changes that will have to go into effect once the Prince of Wales is the monarch.

 How Prince Charles’ coronation will likely be different from his mother’s

 A 4-year-old Prince Charles was present at his mother’s coronation and like Queen Elizabeth’s, his will be a televised event in the U.K. It will also be held at Westminster Abbey, where every coronation since 1066 has taken place.
 Charles will also have thousands of guests and representatives from several nations in attendance at the religious ceremony.

 What will likely be different is that while sovereigns take the coronation oath including a promise to maintain the Church of England, Charles will want to be more inclusive of other faiths during the Anglican service.